WWE News: Seth Rollins Shares Romantic Photo With Becky Lynch, Wishes Her ‘Happy Birthday’

 However, the comments section was filled with positive responses all around from the duo’s adorable fans, who shared their delight in seeing them together and smiling.
 According to one user, they’re “the cutest” together.

 Rollins and Lynch have been together for over a year.
 They made their relationship public following WrestleMania 35 and got engaged back in August.
-Furthermore, WWE even featured the relationship on television, in a storyline which saw them team up to defeat Baron Corbin and Lacey Evans at last year’s Extreme Rules pay-per-view.
+Furthermore, WWE even featured the relationship on TV, in a storyline which saw them team up to defeat Baron Corbin and Lacey Evans at last year’s Extreme Rules pay-per-view.
 The pair went their separate ways onscreen shortly afterward, though.

 As The Inquisitr previously reported, the couple doesn’t want to be together on WWE television as they are focused on doing their own things.
 Lynch believes “The Man” works better as a lone wolf and dismissed claims that she’ll join Rollins’ heel faction down the line.
 However, outside of the ring, the couple appears to enjoy spending time around each other.

 As quoted by Sportskeeda, the duo told WWE that they are in no rush to get married as they want to have a traditional wedding.
-WWE superstars have a tendency to tie the knot in secret, but Lynch said that her mother would “kill” her if their ceremony was kept off the grid.
+The company’s superstars have a tendency to tie the knot in secret, but Lynch said that her mother would “kill” her if their ceremony was kept off the grid.
 According to Rollins, wedding planning is “quite a task,” but they’ll get around to doing it in the near future.